Funmi-Oba/FunmiObaPortfolio/README.md

 # 💼 Welcome to My Portfolio
-This repository is part of my personal portfolio, created to showcase my passion for excellent web experiences and Kingdom-centered creativity.
+This repository is part of my personal portfolio, created to showcase my passion for excellent web experiences and creativity."

 🌍 Live Project
 # URL: funmilayooba.vercel.app